JasselD/JasselNotes/Array vs Linked List.md

-- In a array the memory is sot
+- In an array the memory is stored in consecutive memory location
+- In a linked list